Neel-G-png/Canary-The-social-media-monitor/README.md

 # Social Monitoring Dashboard

 This project was built on react-hooks, context API and flask with JWT authentication.

+Along with your peronal mysql connection with 4 seprate tables.
+Details of which are given below.

 With this application we are able to utilize data for data interpretations and visualizations such as Outreach prediction, word cloud, sentiment analysis and brand mentions.